shehanbandara/Capstone/docs/projectLogs/software.md

 # 11/16/2023
 ## Phone Progress
-* Able to get the phone's GPS coordinates and display them to the user.
+* Able to get the phone's GPS coordinates and display them to the user

 ![](../../assets/images/phoneCoordinates.gif)